Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Add a Widget by Clicking the Add Link

-When you do that, it will open the widget on a single page where you can configure widget settings.
-You can start by giving the widget a title and then choose any other options you wish to enable.
+When you do that, the widget will open on a single page where you can configure its settings.
+You can start by giving the widget a title and then choosing any other options you wish to enable.

 In the bottom half of the page, you can choose the sidebar or widget area where you want to add your new widget.